anekobtw/youtube-dl-bot/README.md

 We welcome contributions!
 Please read our [Code of Conduct](https://github.com/anekobtw/youtube-dl-bot/blob/main/CODE_OF_CONDUCT.md)

 ## License 📄
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/anekobtw/youtube-dl-bot/blob/main/LICENSE) file for details.
+©️ This project is copyrighted.
+Unauthorized copying, distribution, or modification of any files in this repository is strictly prohibited without prior written permission.

 ## Troubleshooting 🔧
 <b>Common issues:</b>